ChapelR/poof/docs/README.md

 ### Twee

+> [!WARNING]
-!> **Warning**: The generated Twee export will not include your `poof.config` passage, or any passages you've currently filtered out.
+> The generated Twee export will not include your `poof.config` passage, or any passages you've currently filtered out.
 The sort order you have set up will also influence the order of the passages in the Twee file.

 The first way you can export is to [Twee notation](https://twinery.org/cookbook/terms/terms_twee.html), in a plain text format.
 This is useful both for editing, and for transitioning your story to a different compiler, like Twee2 or Tweego.

 ### PDF

+> [!WARNING]
-!> **Warning**: The generated PDF export will not include your `poof.config` passage, or any passages you've currently filtered out.
+> The generated PDF export will not include your `poof.config` passage, or any passages you've currently filtered out.
 The sort order you have set up will also influence the order of the passages in the PDF file.

+> [!NOTE]
-?> Using the PDF exporter requires an Internet connection initially, though the library used will cache to your machine for future use, provided you use poof fairly frequently.
+> Using the PDF exporter requires an Internet connection initially, though the library used will cache to your machine for future use, provided you use poof fairly frequently.
 If you have a connection and the exporter still doesn't work, wait a little while and try again.

 Exporting to PDF is useful if you want a printable copy of your story, or something very easy to share and send around, regardless of device.
 This is probably mostly useful for authors working with non-Twine-using editors.

 ### Archive

+> [!NOTE]
-?> Unlike the other exports, the archive option will not respect your filter or sort settings.
+> Unlike the other exports, the archive option will not respect your filter or sort settings.
 The `poof.config` special passage will be omitted in the archive.

 As you (hopefully) know, you can make a back-up of all of your stories by creating an archive from the story list in Twine 2.
 You should do this a lot.
 This option does exactly the same thing, but only creates an archive of the current story.
 This archive can be used to back-up your story (though really, look into version control) and can also be used with certain compilers like Entwine and Tweego.

+> [!TIP]
-?> When you import an archive, it sometimes won't work at first.
+> When you import an archive, it sometimes won't work at first.
 Try changing your story format and reselecting your start passage to fix this.

 ## Comments